-The trust will use the net proceeds of \$1,481,226,472 from the sale of the notes to make the initial deposits into the reserve account and the capitalized interest account, and to purchase the trust student loans from the depositor on the closing date under the sale agreement.
+The trust will use the net proceeds of \$2,078,612,548 from the sale of the notes to make the initial deposits into the reserve account, the capitalized interest account and the collection account, and to purchase the trust student loans from the depositor on the closing date under the sale agreement.
 The depositor will then use the proceeds paid to the depositor by the trust to pay to SLC the purchase price due to SLC for the trust student loans purchased by the depositor.
 Expenses incurred to establish the trust and issue the notes (other than fees that are due to the underwriters) are payable by the depositor.